What is Kyleena and how is it used?

 Call your healthcare provider if you have any concerns about Kyleena.
 Be sure to call if you:

-- Have severe vaginal bleeding or bleeding that concerns you
+- have severe vaginal bleeding or bleeding that lasts a long time or concerns you

 General advice about the safe and effective use of Kyleena.

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
-You can ask your healthcare provider for information about Kyleena that is written for healthcare providers.
+Medicines are sometimes prescribed for conditions other than those listed in patient information leaflets.
+If you would like more information, talk with your healthcare provider.
+You can ask your healthcare provider for information about Kyleena that is written for health professionals.

 Report Problems to the Food and Drug Administration